juliangrigera/scoring-map/README.md

 ElementsStore new
 ```

-4. Install capturer.gm.js as a GreaseMonkey script
+4. Install capturer.gm.js as a GreaseMonkey script (optional, to use DOM elements capturer)